michelcrypt4d4mus/clown_sort/README.md

 # Sort with custom rules
 sort_screenshots --rules-csv /Users/hrollins/my_war.csv --execute

-# Sort pdfs
+# Sort PDFs
 sort_screenshots -f '.*pdf$' -e

-# Sort all but put up the manual folder / filename selector window if file doesn't match any sort rules
+# Sort all files; use the manual folder selector window if file doesn't match any sort rules (may only work on macOS)
 sort_screenshots -a -mf -e
 ```